-Sir Anthony also confirmed that in 1963, just two years before Churchill died, he wrote in a private letter: “The future of Europe if Britain were to be excluded is black indeed.”
+Critically, Sir Anthony confirmed that in 1963, just two years before Churchill died, he wrote in a private letter that “the future of Europe if Britain were to be excluded is black indeed.”

-While we can debate whether Churchill would have condoned or rejected greater European integration, it is a fair estimation that he would have recoiled at the isolationist, hostile and jingoistic slamming of the door and melodramatic walk away from the Continent.
-Montague-Brown, in response to an article published in The Spectator titled ‘Would Winston Churchill have signed Maastricht?’ said that he himself had not attempted to reach a verdict and that it was a “vain exercise” to try.
+Decades later in 1993, Montague-Brown, responded to an article in The Spectator titled ‘Would Winston Churchill have signed Maastricht?’.
+He said that he had not attempted to reach a verdict and that it was a “vain exercise” to try.
 Nevertheless, in 1957 Montague-Brown remembers that Churchill said to him that:

 “My message to Europe today is still the same as it was ten years ago: unite; Europe’s security and prosperity lie in unity.”